antiboredom/videogrep/README.md

 #### `--transcribe / -tr`

-Transcribe the video using [vosk](https://alphacephei.com/vosk/).
+Transcribe the video/audio using [vosk](https://alphacephei.com/vosk/).
 This will generate a `.json` file in the same folder as the video.
 By default this uses vosk's small english model.

 **NOTE:** Because of some compatibility issues, vosk must be installed separately with `pip install vosk`.